-Rabbi David Baron is the rabbi of the largest arts and entertainment industry temple in the United States, Temple of the Arts in Beverly Hills which owns the 1900 seat art deco Saban Theatre.
-His services and inspirational sermons have been broadcast on national television and webcast internationally to US troops overseas on the Armed Forces Network.
-He authored the art and inspirational prayer book “Sacred Space,” and the evocative High Holy Day prayer book “Sacred Moments” featuring the biblical art of Marc Chagall.
+Rabbi David Baron is the rabbi of the largest arts and entertainment-industry synagogue in the United States, Temple of the Arts in Beverly Hills, which owns the 1900-seat, art deco Saban Theatre.
+His Yom Kippur services and inspirational sermons are broadcast on national television (Time Warner, Comcast, DIRECTV) and webcast internationally to US troops overseas on the Armed Forces Network.
+He authored the art inspired prayer book “Sacred Space,” and the evocative High Holy Day prayer book “Sacred Moments” featuring the biblical art of Marc Chagall.
 Rabbi Baron is the author of the ethics in business volume “Moses on Management; 50 Leadership Lessons from the Greatest Manager of All Time” (Simon & Schuster), and he is a widely sought after speaker on topics ranging from “Leadership and Legacy” to “The Successful Blending of Religion and Art”.

-He chaired the global gathering honoring Righteous Holocaust Era Diplomats at the General Assembly Hall of the United Nations in New York in April 1999.
+He chaired the global gathering honoring Righteous Holocaust Era Diplomats at the General Assembly Hall of the United Nations in New York in April 2000.
 As founder and president of the Committee for Righteous Deeds, he also chaired and co-produced the world premiere of the History Channel Documentary “Diplomats for the Damned,” which featured the heroism of Swiss Diplomat Carl Lutz, Portuguese Diplomat de Sousa Mendes, and American Diplomat Hiram Bingham.
-As a noted television speaker he delivered weekly sermons, in Los Angeles, on the American Jewish Television Hour and also delivered a TED talk on the Charter for Compassion.
+As a noted television speaker, he delivered weekly sermons from Los Angeles on the American Jewish Television Hour and also delivered a TED talk on the Charter for Compassion.

 Rabbi Baron served on the Boards of the Jewish National Fund, Maple Counseling Center, American Jewish Congress, and numerous philanthropic organizations.
 He also served as the Chaplain of the Beverly Hills Police Department.
 He was the recipient of the 2014 Israel Film Festival Community Leadership Award.
 He has consulted on numerous feature films dealing with Jewish subject matter.
 Most recently, Rabbi Baron was the religious consultant on the soon to be released 20th Century Fox feature film “Exodus” directed by Ridley Scott.
-He also consulted on “Mobsters”, “A Stranger Among Us”, “Cemetery Club.”, “Castaway” and “Along Came Polly”.
+He also consulted on “Mobsters”, “A Stranger Among Us”, “Cemetery Club”, “Castaway” and “Along Came Polly.”
 He has also appeared on and consulted on a number of television programs including, “Days of Our Lives”, “Murphy Brown”, and “Home Front”, as well as “NYPD Blue”, “Uprising” and “Judas and Jesus,” and “The Drew Carey Show.”

 Rabbi Baron pioneered the fusion of religion and the arts in his career in the Los Angeles pulpit.
-His religious leadership has touched the lives of thousands of people in greater Los Angeles.
-His creative services to capacity crowds have made Temple of the Arts the address for religion and the arts.
+His religious leadership has touched the lives of thousands of people worldwide.
+Rabbi David Baron continues to deliver his creative services to capacity crowds, making Temple of the Arts the address for religion and the arts.